mohit086/mips-processor/README.md

-# Mips-Processor
+# MIPS Processor
-A simple MIPS processor made in python as part of the EG211 Computer Architecture Course.
+A simple MIPS processor made in python and C++ as part of the EG211 Computer Architecture Course.